Model Checking Flat Freeze LTL on One-Counter Automata: Preliminaries

-It is easy to see that the type of 1-CA in this chapter is equivalent to the one defined in \cite{DemriS10}, so that an algorithm for reachability for one of them also solves the same problem for the other.
-For example, consider the 1-CA in Figure~\ref{fig:1ca-with-tau} (in graphs, we write $+a$ for $\mathrm{add}(a)$ and $=a?$ for $\mathrm{eq}(a)$) and the 1-CA in Figure~\ref{fig:1ca-without-tau} which has disequality tests defined on transitions rather than states as well as multiple edges between $u_6$ and $u_7$.
-Clearly $(v_1,0) \longrightarrow^* (v_6,1)$ if and only if $(u_1,0) \longrightarrow^* (u_8,1)$.
+Note that in our model of 1-CA, equality tests are defined on transitions (via the function $\lambda$) while disequality tests are defined on states (via the function $\tau$).
+While this asymmetry may seem unnatural, it is technically convenient for the subsequent proofs.
+By contrast in the model of 1-CA in~\cite{DemriS10} both equality and disequality tests are defined on transitions.
+This model also allows multiple edges between states, which is excluded in our formalism.
+Nevertheless, from the point of view of reachability and repeated reachability the model of 1-CA that we use and that of~\cite{DemriS10} are easily seen to be equivalent (so that an algorithm for one type of 1-CA will work for the other type with only a polynomial overhead).
+For example, compare the 1-CA in Figure~\ref{fig:1ca-with-tau} (in figures, we write $+a$ for $\mathrm{add}(a)$ and $=a?$ for $\mathrm{eq}(a)$) and the 1-CA in Figure~\ref{fig:1ca-without-tau}, which has disequality tests defined on transitions rather than states, as well as multiple edges between $u_5$ and $u_6$.
+Then the computation